API-Skeletons/doctrine-graphql/README.md

 Using PHP 8 attributes on your entities, this library will create a Doctrine driver for use with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
-This library enables GraphQL on Doctrine with a minimum amount of configuration.
+This library enables GraphQL on Doctrine.
+Configuration is available from zero to verbose.

 This README file describes how to start.
 [Detailed documentation](https://apiskeletons-doctrine-graphql.readthedocs.io/en/latest/) is also available.